 As we wandered downstairs we were greeted one by one by four smiling faces at the exit of our hotel by the team from AN Food Tours.
-Our family of four were extremely excited to be doing a food tour of Ho Chi Minh City on motorbikes.
+Our family of four were extremely excited to be doing a food tour in Ho Chi Minh City on motorbikes.

 Ho Chi Minh City Food Tour

-A Ho chi Minh City food tour is a must in this city which has a great reputation for amazing food.
-A quick run down on how to sit on the motorbike, helmets on and we were off to mingle with the other 8 million motor bikes in Ho Chi Minh City.
+A Ho Chi Minh City food tour is a must in this city which has a great reputation for amazing food.
+A quick rundown on how to sit on the motorbike, helmets on and we were off to mingle with the other 8 million motorbikes in Ho Chi Minh City.

 Daniel, our tour leader drove safely as we honked, weaved and made our way through the organized chaos of HCMC.

 Our first stop on the motorbike tour Ho Chi Minh City was at a local restaurant serving what I can only say was an amazing noodle dish with pork meat and pork sausage, fresh green herbs and a fish sauce.
 This meal was to die for and it was an excellent way to start the tour.

 While enjoying this amazing meal of noodles with pork we got to know Daniel, Cam, Heel and Ly a little better.
 3 of them are university students juggling school and work and Cam had graduated recently and now worked as an accountant during the day for a major international fast-food chain.

 This was one thing that was an absolute delight for us.
 We not only got to hear stories of how they live everyday life here in HCMC, we got to share a meal while doing it.
 It is the only tour we have been on where the hosts sit and eat with us rather than give us a brief overview of what we are eating and it is something we loved.